metacpan/metacpan-cpan-extracted/distros/W/WWW-FBX/README.md

 WWW::FBX - Freebox v6 OS Perl Interface

-# FREEBOX SDK API 3.0
+# FREEBOX SDK API 3.0 and 4.0

-This version provides the API 3.0 support through the APIv3 role but other version can be provided by creating a new role.
+This version provides the API 3.0 and 4.0 support through the APIv3 role but other version can be provided by creating a new role.

 # AUTHENTICATION